AdrianMedvetchi/TA6/Markdown.md

 * Git branch - to see the branches
 * Git branch _branch name_ - to create a branch
 * Git checkout _branch name_ - to enter a branch
+* Git branch -d _branch name_ - to delete a branch